-Home of the Three Sacred Treasures and the Three Great Samurais
+Home of the Three Sacred Treasures and the Three Great Samurai

 Easy access to Nagoya on JR Tokaido Shinkansen (the bullet train) from Tokyo, Osaka, Kyoto, and other major cities.
 Or fly to "Centrair" or Central Japan International Airport, then transfer to the local Nagoya train to Nagoya station.
-To Nagano and Kanazawa, easy access on JR Nagano Shinkansen from Tokyo or on Super Express from Nagoya.
+To Nagano and Kanazawa, easy access by JR Nagano Shinkansen from Tokyo or by Super Express from Nagoya.

 Shrines